Just Breathe (Pearl Jam song)

 "Just Breathe" is a song by the American rock band Pearl Jam.
-"Just Breathe" was released on October 31, 2009 as the second single from the band's ninth studio album, Backspacer (2009).
+It was released on October 31, 2009 as the second single from the band's ninth studio album Backspacer (2009).
 The song was triggered by a chord from "Tuolumne", an instrumental from Eddie Vedder's soundtrack for the 2007 film Into the Wild.

-It peaked at number six on the Billboard Alternative chart, which makes it the band's highest-charting follow-up single since "Wishlist" in 1998.
-While it only reached No. 78 on the Billboard Hot 100, it was a number-one hit in Poland, a top ten hit in Portugal and a top 20 hit in the Netherlands.
+The song spent 13 weeks at number one on Billboards Adult Alternative Airplay chart; in 2021, it was named the 14th-most successful song in the chart's history.
+It also peaked at number six on the Alternative Airplay chart, becoming the band's highest-charting second single since "Wishlist" in 1998.
+In Europe, the song was a top-10 hit in Portugal and a top 20 hit in the Netherlands.

+Background

+The first chord of the song comes from "Tuolumne", an instrumental from Eddie Vedder's soundtrack for the 2007 film Into the Wild.
+What became the chorus for "Just Breathe" was originally intended by Vedder as the song's bridge, but was changed because producer Brendan O'Brien preferred it that way.

 On January 22, 2014, "Just Breathe" was certified platinum in digital sales by the RIAA.
 It is the band's first platinum-certified song.